greenelab/meta-review/content/response-to-reviewers.md

 are these separate people or the same person? one presumes maintainers are participants, but not vice versa. either way, please clarify! :)

+We rewrote the figure caption to indicate that three individuals are involved: a Contributor, Maintainer, and Participant.
+This was discussed in [GH119](https://github.com/greenelab/meta-review/issues/119) and updated in [GH182](https://github.com/greenelab/meta-review/pull/182).

 > maybe add a note about how manubot could be used for better lesson development. e.g. I see a lot of utility in manubot-style approaches for Carpentries-style online lesson development, especially the generation of versioned links and posting them back to PRs (which I assume happens?)